Drafted by Natasha Abner and Gregory Giacobe, based on Mark S. Alper and Russell Weiss-Irwin

 Membership is extended to any DSA member who has paid dues to the national office, or has requested a hardship waiver, and resides in the geographic area served by the local.

 Members are encouraged to participate actively in activities of the national, local, and applicable branch organization, but are not required to do so.
-A member may be removed from membership by submitting a letter of resignation, or for
+A member may be removed from membership by submitting a letter of resignation, or for the following reasons:

 a) Non-payment of dues (unless a hardship waiver has been requested);